 Crosspoint Capital Partners raised $1.3 billion for its debut private equity fund focused on Cybersecurity, Privacy and Infrastructure Software.
-Crosspoint has made investments in several companies, including Forescout, Cyware, Everseen and ExtraHop.
+Crosspoint has made investments in several companies, including Forescout, Cyware, Everseen, ExtraHop, and ReversingLabs.

 Our team brings together experienced technologists and dedicated investors.
 We combine the power of deep sector expertise, operational excellence and investment experience to create value.

 Shaistah Bahrainwala joined Crosspoint Capital Partners as a Vice President in 2021.
 Prior to Crosspoint, Shaistah was a Vice President at GI Partners, focusing on investments in cybersecurity and IT infrastructure.
 Prior to GI Partners, Shaistah was a management consultant at McKinsey and Company.
 Shaistah graduated with University Honors at the University of Illinois at Urbana-Champaign with B.S. degrees in Finance and Accountancy, and holds an MBA from the Wharton School at the University of Pennsylvania.